yoonghm/Examples/ATWINC1500/README.md

 ATWINC15x0-MR210xB has several states:

 **ON_TRANSMIT**\
 ATWINC15x0-MR210xB is actively transmitting an 802.11 signal.
-Highest output power and nominal current consumption.
+Highest output power and nominal current consumption.\
+`VDDIO` is ON and `CHIP_EN` is high.

 **ON_Receive**\
 ATWINC15x0-MR210xB is actively receiving an 802.11 signal.
-Lowest sensitivity and nominal current consumption.
+Lowest sensitivity and nominal current consumption.\
+`VDDIO` is ON and `CHIP_EN` is high.

 **ON_Doze**\
-ATWINC15x0-MR210xB is ON but is neither transmitting nor receiving.
+ATWINC15x0-MR210xB is ON but is neither transmitting nor receiving.\
+`VDDIO` is ON and `CHIP_EN` is high.\
+Current consumption is < 10μ A from `VDDIO` pin.

 **Power_Down**\
 ATWINC15x0-MR210xB core supply is off.
-Only leakage current is present.
+Only leakage current is present.\
+`VDDIO` is ON and `CHIP_EN` is low.
+Current consumption is < 3.5μ A from `VDDIO` pin.

 **IDLE_Connect**\
-ATWINC15x0-MR210xB is connected with 1 DTIM (Delivery Traffic Indication Map) beacon interval.
+ATWINC15x0-MR210xB is connected with 1 DTIM (Delivery Traffic Indication Map) beacon interval.\
+`VDDIO` is ON and `CHIP_EN` is high.

+**Power_Off**\
+DC/DC converter output and `VDDIO` pins are at ground potential.